mongodb/mongodb-kubernetes-operator/docs/contributing.md

-After our experience building the [Enterprise MongoDB Kubernetes Operator](https://github.com/mongodb/mongodb-enterprise-kubernetes), we have realized that is is very important to have a clean environment to work, and as such we have adopted a strategy that makes it easier for everyone to contribute.
+After our experience building the [Enterprise MongoDB Kubernetes Operator](https://github.com/mongodb/mongodb-enterprise-kubernetes), we have realized that it is very important to have a clean environment to work, and as such we have adopted a strategy that makes it easier for everyone to contribute.

 This strategy is based on using